To R.I.C.E. or not to R.I.C.E.?

 Compression and Elevation Aren’t as Supported

-No End Goal For Recovery
+No End Goal for Recovery

 What to Do Instead: P.E.A.C.E. & L.O.V.E.